quantumquantara-arch/aureon/evercycle-codex/evercycle_ethics.md

 # Evercycle Codex — Ethical Framework for Temporal Intelligence
-Defines the mandatory ethical boundaries, safeguards, and principles governing all uses of the Evercycle Codex across Aureon, NexLevelAI, and the Quantara ecosystem.
+Defines the mandatory ethical boundaries, safeguards, and principles governing all uses of the Evercycle Codex across Aureon ecosystem.

 Temporal intelligence is powerful.
 This file ensures it is never misused, distorted, weaponized, or applied coercively.